Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 		Instance store volumes are not persistent storage.
 If our instance is (on purpose or system failure) stopped, hibernated, or terminated, we will loose all of our date on the volume.

 	+	#####	Limited availability

+		Instance store volumes have limited availability because the are only optional for a certain combination of AMIs and instance types.
+When selecting an AMIs that offer instance store volumes.